djangonaut-space/program/getting-started-volunteer.md

 **Captain:**
 - Attend welcome and closing sessions and be available on discord.
 - Check-in with Navigators and Djangonauts regularly throughout the program.
-- Commit 3-5 hours a week for 3 months.
+- Commit 2 hours a week for 8-weeks.
 - More details: [Captain Guidelines](https://github.com/djangonaut-space/pilot-program/blob/main/captains.md)

 **Organizer:**